red-hat-storage/ceph-test-drive-bootstrap/docs/Module-1.md

                   64 active+clean
 [ceph@mgmt ~]$
 ```
-## Interacting with Ceph cluster
+## Interacting with the Ceph cluster
-In this section we will learn a few commands to interact with Ceph cluster.
+In this section we will learn a few commands to interact with our Ceph cluster.
 These commands should be executed from ``mon-node1`` node.

 - ssh to ``mon-node1``
 ```